ansistrano/deploy/README.md

   ansistrano_svn_password: Pa$$word # SVN authentication password
   ansistrano_svn_environment: {} # Dict with environment variables for svn tasks (https://docs.ansible.com/ansible/playbooks_environment.html)

+  # Note for maintainers: GitHub.com no longer serves repositories over the SVN
+  # protocol.
+The integration suite uses a temporary local `file://` SVN
+  # repository fixture instead of GitHub for this strategy.

   # Variables used in the HG deployment strategy
   ansistrano_hg_repo: https://USERNAME@bitbucket.org/USERNAME/REPO # Location of the hg repo
   ansistrano_hg_branch: default # Any branch identifier that works with hg -r, so named branch, bookmark, commit hash...